ceres-solver/ceres-solver/docs/source/nnls_solving.rst

    differences.
 This is expensive since it involves computing the derivative by normal means (e.g. user specified, autodiff, etc), then also computing it using finite differences.
-The results are compared, and if they differ substantially, details are printed to the log.
+The results are compared, and if they differ substantially, the optimization fails and the details are stored in the solver summary.

 .. member:: double Solver::Options::gradient_check_relative_precision